From Our Blog

 Life After Achilles Tendon Rupture

-When you visited your doctor with pain in your big toe, it was diagnosed as hallux rigidus.
-Hallux rigidus is a form of degenerative arthritis (also called osteoarthritis) specific to the first metatarsophalangeal joint—the joint at the base of the big toe.
-Similar to osteoarthritis, the root cause of the pain is a degeneration of […]
+Step Up to Relieve Big Toe Joint Pain When you visited your doctor with pain in your big toe, it was diagnosed as hallux rigidus.
+This condition is a form of degenerative arthritis, specifically affecting the first metatarsophalangeal joint (MTP joint)—the joint at the base of the big toe.
+What Is Hallux Rigidus?
+Hallux rigidus […]

 Get a Foot Up on Diabetes